by Kristin Henningsen

 We’ve all been there.
 We’re trying to articulate something but just can’t quite grab the words.
 Or we walk into a room to get something and forget why we’re there in the first place.
 And that “what am I doing in here?” feeling is exactly why so many of us have turned to supplements promising to boost our minds and sharpen our focus.
 But often that pattern of brain fog can persist and you can still get hit with the afternoon slump.
 So how do you know if your brain support or focus supplement is working or if your feelings of fatigue run deeper than an endless to-do list?
 Here are some signs of brain fog to watch out for so you can evaluate the effectiveness of your brain booster.

 Brain fog isn’t necessarily always tied to a chronic health issue.
-More often, it’s simply a result of too many demands with too little resources to meet them.
-Over time, this drains our energy to the point of not having the capacity to focus, regulate our emotions or make healthy decisions.
+More often, it’s simply a result of too many demands with too few resources to meet them.
+Over time, this drains our energy to the point of not having the capacity to focus, regulate our emotions, or make healthy decisions.
 If this vicious cycle continues, it can lead to full-on burnout.

 According to researchers at the University of Gothenburg in Sweden, typical symptoms of mental exhaustion include: